-Vegan sweet potato biscuits are an easy-to-make fall-inspired side dish.
-The addition of mashed sweet potato creates soft, moist biscuits you can enjoy as a holiday dinner side, an easy snack, or even for breakfast.
+Vegan sweet potato biscuits are an easy-to-make holiday side dish.
+The addition of mashed sweet potato creates soft, moist biscuits you can enjoy as a dinner side, an easy snack, or even for breakfast.

 These biscuits are soft and tender with a subtly sweet, buttery taste.
 They're crisp on the outside and light and fluffy in the center making them perfect for soaking up soups and sauces.

 Vegan sweet potato biscuits are drop-style biscuits, meaning there is no rolling or cutting out the biscuit dough.

 Instead, the dough is scooped out of the bowl and 'dropped' onto the baking sheet.
 From there the biscuits can be left as-is or somewhat shaped.

 How to make drop-style vegan sweet potato biscuits